phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 ```

 Now, in our HTTP Client 1, add the _/api/_ route in the url.
 You should see the response from the express API server.
 Congrats!
 You just successfully configured a reverse proxy, bringing us one step closer to deploying our server securely.

+## Note on intergrating continous deployment

+In the introduction of this tutorial we breifly mentioned continous deployment and how we can integrate it on our server.
+Well, as you can imagine, with Nginx this became a whole lot easier.

+Imagine you and your development team are working tirelessly on new features for your static website, or, better yet, you guys a building whole web app with React.
+Well, with the right Nginx configurations, all you need to do is make sure you have a server block that serves the right static files, and if the content of any of those files changes in any way, Nginx couldn't care less!
+It will simply start serving these new files next time someone requests them.
+With a React application for example, all you need to do is make sure that Nginx serves files in the _build_ folder and make an automation that whenever there's a new update to your React code, you build that code and Nginx will serve that content.
+Easy right ?

+Anyway, let's start with another important step in deploying a secure server, which is setting up a firewall.
+See you there!